-When we first started planning New York City visits the first thing that struck us was all I really knew about the most famous city on earth was snippets and sound bites from film and TV.
-I can’t say I really knew anything useful about the city at all.
-I certainly couldn’t have just rocked up at the Airport (which one?) and expected to have a decent trip.
+When we first started planning New York City visits the first thing that struck us was all we really knew about the most famous city on earth was snippets and sound bites from film and TV.
+We can’t say we really knew anything useful about the city at all. we certainly couldn’t have just rocked up at the Airport (which one?) and expected to have a decent trip.
 A lot of research is needed to get on top of the city.

-I think when most people who are not really familiar with the City think of New York City, They are actually thinking of Manhattan Island.
-Any time the City is talked about or shown on TV or film its always Manhattan.
-But actually the city is a fair bit larger than Just Manhattan and there is plenty to see and do outside of the high-rise Island of Manhattan.
+We think when most people who are not really familiar with the City think of New York City, They are actually thinking of Manhattan Island.
+Any time the City is talked about or shown on TV or film it’s always Manhattan.
+But actually, the city is a fair bit larger than Just Manhattan and there is plenty to see and do outside of the high-rise Island of Manhattan.

-Manhattan: This is the New York most people have in their heads and where most people have come to visit, there is more to New York the JUST Manhattan, But most of the sights and attractions are to be found here.
+This is the New York most people have in their heads and where most people have come to visit, there is more to New York the JUST Manhattan, But most of the sights and attractions are to be found here.
 99% of visitors and the majority of all trips will stay and spend most of their time here.

-Queens: Nearly as populous as Brooklyn but much larger in area Queens is more sparsely populated than Brooklyn and Manhattan.
+Nearly as populous as Brooklyn, but much larger in area, Queens is more sparsely populated than Brooklyn and Manhattan.
 Its the most ethnically diverse urban area in the world and as such the Cuisine is equally diverse.
 Visit the Unisphere or watch a New York Mets Baseball game.

-The Bronx: Not most people’s first choice as TV, Film, and folklore has given the Bronx a less than glamourous image.
+Not most people’s first choice as TV, Film, and folklore have given the Bronx a less than glamourous image.
 But there is plenty to do for the more adventurous traveler and its reputation is no longer as deserved.
 Although it is still not the ultra-safe tourist haven of Manhattan.
 Also, home to the New York Yankees if you want to catch a game.
 Or visit the Bronx Zoo and Botanical Gardens

-Staten Island: Many tourists take the Free Staten Island ferry to catch great views of the Statue of Liberty and the Manhattan Skyline.
+Many tourists take the Free Staten Island ferry to catch great views of the Statue of Liberty and the Manhattan Skyline.
 But most simply re-board and sail back to Manhattan missing out on a more natural part of New York.
-With an abundance of parks and beaches its a chance to get out of the Concrete jungle.
+With an abundance of parks and beaches, it’s a chance to get out of the Concrete jungle.
 In summer especially the beaches and wild spaces are a great tonic to the madness of the City.

 Just across the River Hudson lies New Jersey.
 You would be forgiven for thinking this is part of New York City.
 In fact, it’s actually a different State altogether.
 A great place to visit for those looking for a more authentic experience away from the tourist traps of the big city.

-There is no perfect location in Manhatten to base yourself.
+There is no perfect location in Manhattan to base yourself.
 The city is so large no matter where you stay you will need to travel to see most things.
-To view, the different districts click the image to the right.
+To view the different districts click the image to the right.
 For a full explanation read our Manhattan Neighborhoods explained post.

 Like Times Square you will still need to travel for some attractions but this is as close as you can get to being in the center of everything.